JatinKumar1103/Logistics_And_Fleet_Mangement_RBAC/readme.md

 - **ApiError.js**: Custom error handler for throwing errors with status codes and messages.
 - **ApiResponse.js**: Formats API responses in a consistent structure.
 - **asyncHandler.js**: A utility to handle asynchronous code and pass errors to the next middleware.
-- **generateTokens.js**: Generates access and refresh tokens for user authentication.
+- **permission.js**: Checks the user's role and permissions to ensure they can access specific routes.

 ---